 We all look forward to the holidays, and teachers, as much as students, look forward to some time off from the hustle and bustle of a busy fall semester.
-But it can sometimes be difficult to get back into the swing of things after we’ve recharged our batteries.
+But getting students back on track after a break can be difficult after we’ve all had time off and recharged our batteries.

 Though I’m usually ready to get back to work after a break, the same is not always true of our students, and those first few weeks in January can be a challenge.
 Here are some tips to help you get students motivated after a lengthy school break!